Existence of stationary ballistic deposition on the infinite lattice: Introduction

 \subsection{Results}

 It is clear that $\{h(t,\cdot)\}_{t\ge 0}$ is a time-homogeneous Markov process on the state space $\Omega := \zz^{\zz^d}$, equipped with the product topology and the Borel $\sigma$-algebra generated by this topology.
 One cannot expect that this process has a stationary law, since the height at any site will tend to infinity as $t\to\infty$.
 However, it turns out that if we subtract off $h(t,0)$ from every $h(t,x)$, then the resulting process does have a stationary distribution.
-This is the main result of this article. \begin{thm} The collection $\{h(t,\cdot)-h(t,0)\}_{t\ge 0}$ is a time-homogeneous Markov process on $\Omega$ with at least one stationary probability distribution.
+This is the main result of this article. \begin{thm} Let $w(t,x) := h(t,x)-h(t,0)$.
+The process $\{w(t,\cdot)\}_{t\ge 0}$ is a time-homogeneous Markov process on $\Omega$ with at least one stationary probability distribution.
 The stationary distribution can be chosen such that the height at each location has finite $L^1$ norm.
 Equivalently, the gradient process $\{\delta h(t,\cdot)\}_{t\ge 0}$ is a Markov process with at least one stationary distribution, where $\delta h(t,x) := (h(t, x+e_i)-h(t,x), \, i=1,\ldots,d)$.
-Moreover, the stationary distribution of the gradient process can be chosen to be translation invariant on the lattice, as well as invariant under lattice symmetries, and with finite $L^1$ norm at each site. \end{thm} Theorem \ref{mainthm} proves the existence of a stationary distribution, but does not tell us how to generate from a stationary distribution if we would like to do so on a computer.
+Moreover, the stationary distribution of the gradient process can be chosen to be translation invariant on the lattice, as well as invariant under lattice symmetries, and with finite $L^1$ norm at each site. \end{thm} Given Theorem \ref{mainthm}, a question that immediately comes to mind is whether the invariant measure is unique.
+We do not have an answer to this question, and leave it as an open problem.
+Nevertheless, there are some strong indications that the invariant measure is not unique.
+These are presented in Subsection \ref{unique} below.

+Theorem \ref{mainthm} proves the existence of a stationary distribution, but does not tell us how to generate from a stationary distribution if we would like to do so on a computer.
 One problem is that computers cannot generate from an infinite lattice.
 To get around this issue, we formulate the next result.
 Instead of the whole lattice, consider the finite box $B_N := [-N,N]^d \cap \zz^d$.
 Starting with $f(0,x)=0$ for all $x\in\zz^d$, update $f$ at discrete times as follows.
 At each time $n$, draw a vertex $x$ uniformly at random from $B_N$.
 Then define

 Define $f(n+1,y)=f(n,y)$ for all other $y$.
 Note that although $f$ is defined on the whole lattice, it remains zero outside $B_N$ at all times.
 This is how ballistic deposition is usually simulated on a computer (e.g., in~\cite{pagnaniparisi15}). \begin{thm} Let $f$ be defined as above.
 Given $p\in (0,1)$, generate $n$ from the geometric distribution with success probability $p$, and let $u_{p}(x) := f(n,x) - f(n,0)$.
 Suppose that $\{p(N)\}_{N\ge 1}$ is a sequence of numbers in $(0,1)$ such that $N^{-d-1}\ll p(N)\ll N^{-d}$ as $N\to \infty$.
 Then the sequence $\{u_{p(N)}\}_{N\ge 1}$ is a tight family in $\Omega$, and every weakly convergent subsequence converges to a stationary distribution of $\{h(t,\cdot)-h(t,0)\}_{t\ge 0}$, where $h$ is the continuous-time ballistic deposition process defined earlier. \end{thm} The above theorem allows us to generate approximately from a stationary distribution of $\{h(t,\cdot)-h(t,0)\}_{t\ge 0}$ by choosing some large $N$ and some $p$ such that $N^{-d-1}\ll p\ll N^{-d}$, and then generating the surface $u_{p}$ as above.
 The results from a simulation with $d=1$, $N =1000$ and $p=0.0001$ are shown in Figure \ref{simulfig}.